Technorati

-Technology

-Technorati used real-time market insights to optimize digital advertising interactions across its publisher network with the use of technology designed to help publishers get discovered by advertisers and earn more for their content.

 Reception

 In February 2006, Debi Jones pointed out that Technorati's "State of the Blogosphere" postings, which then claimed to track 27.7 million blogs, did not take into account MySpace blogs, of which she said that there were 56 million.
 As a result, she said that the utility of Technorati as a gauge of blog popularity was questionable.
 However, by March 2006, Aaron Brazell pointed out that Technorati had started tracking MySpace blogs.

 In May 2006, Technorati teamed up with the PR agency Edelman.
 The deal earned a lot of criticism, both on principle and as a result of Edelman's 2006 fake blog scandals.
 Edelman and Technorati officially ended the deal in December 2006.
 That month, Oliver Reichenstein pointed out that the so-called "State of the Blogosphere" was more of a PR-tool and money maker for Edelman and Technorati than a reliable source, explaining in particular: a) why Technorati/Edelman's claim that "31% of the blogs are written in Japanese" was "bogus", and b) where the financial profit for the involved parties was in this.

 In May 2007, Andrew Orlowski, writing for the tech tabloid The Register, criticized Technorati's May 2007 redesign.
 He suggested that Technorati had decided to focus more on returning image thumbnails rather than blog results.
 He also claimed that Technorati never quite worked correctly in the past and that the alleged refocus was "a tacit admission that it's given up on its original mission".

 In August 2008, Technorati acquired the online magazine, Blogcritics, for an undisclosed sum of money.
 As a result, Blogcritic's founders – publisher Eric Olsen and technical director Phillip Winn – became full-time Technorati employees.
 One of the first collaborative ventures of the two entities was for Blogcritics writers to begin writing descriptions of Technorati tags.